Universal approximation of credit portfolio losses using Restricted Boltzmann Machines: Abstract

 Furthermore, the statistical factors extracted by the model admit an interpretation in terms of the underlying portfolio sector structure and provide practitioners with quantitative tools for the management of concentration risk.

-Finally, we show how to use the model for stress testing by estimating stressed risk measures (e.g. stressed VaR) for our empirical portfolio under various macroeconomic stress test scenarios, such as those specified by the FRB's Dodd-Frank Act stress test.
+Finally, we show how to use the model for stress testing by estimating stressed risk measures (e.g. stressed VaR) under various macroeconomic stress test scenarios, such as those specified by the FRB's Dodd-Frank Act stress test.